 Parents are encouraged to volunteer in the Pre-K classroom and to participate in meetings, parent group activities, or workshops.
 At least two individual conferences per year between the lead teacher and family must be offered by providers and documented in each child's on-site file.

 The Pre-K program strongly encourages parents to read to their children on a daily basis.
-To foster this habit at the beginning of each school year, children in the program are provided with a special edition of a book selected by and including a personalized message from the Governor of Georgia.
 Please visit the

 page to view the current list of recommended books.